 Frederick Speck, Director

-Also a composer, the New York Times cited his work as, “vivid driven music.”
-His music has been performed by such ensembles as the Louisville Orchestra, the Denver Symphony, the Senzoku Gakuen Wind Ensemble, the Eastman Wind Ensemble and Speculum Musicae, and recorded by such artists as Richard Stoltzman, Paul York, Brett Shuster and the Washington Winds.
+As a composer, his music has been widely performed.
+The New York Times has cited his work as, “vivid driven music,” and the Louisville Courier Journal as “consummate orchestration in an age of virtually limitless soundscapes.”
+Speck’s music has been performed by such ensembles as the Louisville Orchestra, the Denver Symphony, the Senzoku Gakuen Wind Ensemble, the Eastman Wind Ensemble, and Speculum Musicae, and recorded by such artists as Richard Stoltzman, Paul York, Brett Shuster and the Washington Winds.
 Twice the recipient of the University of Louisville President’s Award for Outstanding Scholarship, Research and Creativity, his work has also been recognized through fellowships and commissions from the Barlow Endowment, the National Endowment for the Arts, the Pennsylvania Council for the Arts and the Indiana Arts Commission.

 He is an elected member of the American Bandmasters Association and President of the College Band Directors National Association Southern Division.
 Speck earned the B.M. and M.M. from Bowling Green State University and the D.M.A. from the University of Maryland.